By: Sarah McGill

 When you have a morning routine that you look forward to, it makes getting up early so much easier.
 Start your morning routine off on a positive note by listing 3 to 5 things you are grateful for or looking forward to that day.
 Practicing gratitude is known to improve happiness, so why not start off the day on a happy and uplifting note?
 Do this before you start any tasks and feel the difference in your mindset.

 If you are still struggling with getting out of bed in the morning, signing up for a 6 A.M. class a few times a week is a great way to ensure you won’t snooze your alarm.
-You’ll feel energized, refreshed, and ready to take on the day after your workout.
+You’ll feel energized, refreshed, and ready to take on the day after your good morning workout.
 Keep that motivation up by scheduling 2 to 3 morning fitness classes and enjoying a post-workout collagen smoothie as your delicious reward for making it to an early-morning sweat sesh.
 You might even find you prefer it over rushing out of work to make it to an evening spin class.